salmon and potato bake

 On the other hand there is sad evidence – a truly excellent fish restaurant in my town had to close a couple of years ago, they didn’t thrive.
 There used to be a fishmonger’s shop but long gone and now it’s an ice-cream parlour.
 The fishmonger in the weekly market has very recently been replaced by bric-a-brac that sell lamp shades and little porcelain cats.
-On the other hand it seems that people who order fish in restaurants are generally happier!
+That's in spite of the statistics showing that people who order fish in restaurants are generally happier!
 God only knows how the researchers came to that conclusion.

 Okay – so let’s try to tackle fish like it wasn’t fish.
 Like it was chicken – only slightly different colour.
 The recipe below is dead – FIENDISHLY – easy, cooks in ten minutes and the only prepping involved is boiling potatoes.
 We’re not scared of THEM, are we?

-- a handful of medium sized waxy or salad potatoes per person – depending on appetite
+- 1/2 pound medium sized waxy or salad potatoes per person

 - a little grated parmesan or pecorino

 - a small bunch of dill, finely chopped